C319 Physics-Astronomy Building

 Graduate Certificate Program

-Students wishing to participate in the astrobiology graduate certificate program must be accepted for admission by the PhD program of one of these departments.
-Contact the appropriate participating department for PhD program application requirements and deadlines.
+Students must be accepted for admission by the PhD program of one of the departments listed above.

 Additional credits may be earned through:

-Successful completion of the certificate requires a minimum cumulative 3.00 GPA for all required courses and a minimum 2.7 grade for each elective course.
+Minimum cumulative 3.00 GPA for all required courses and minimum 2.7 grade for each elective course.